gcb906/Master-s-Thesis-in-Finance-2025/README.md

 The repository includes two primary files:

-- **NameX**: This Jupyter notebook estimates the risk aversion parameter \( \gamma \) using empirical market data.
-It applies various utility functions to analyze the impact of risk preferences on portfolio strategies.
+- **NameX**: This Jupyter notebook estimates the risk aversion parameter using empirical market data.

-- **NameY**: This Jupyter notebook simulates six portfolio optimization models under different market conditions.
-It provides numerical results for each model, focusing on optimal portfolio strategies and their associated risk-return profiles.
+- **NameY**: This Jupyter notebook simulates six portfolio optimization models.
+It provides numerical results for each model, focusing on optimal portfolio strategies.